 So it was with great anticipation that I followed what was then called PixelJunk Inc., Q-Games’ first straight-to-PC release that also circumnavigated any genre definition.
 Since renamed Nom Nom Galaxy, the newest game in the PixelJunk line puts you in control of a combination space explorer slash soup factory business founder, as s/he establishes a production facility on an alien planet.
 The game’s hero needs to gather resources, fight off local and edible wildlife, create the necessary equipment for soup production, and combine found ingredients to make the tastiest soups of all time.

-The player’s company, SOUP Co., is in constant competition of MEGA-SOUP, Inc. Throughout your quest, MEGA-SOUP is fighting for control of the market, and the only way to fight back is produce tasty soups, and fast.
+The player’s company, SOUP Co., is in constant competition with MEGA-SOUP, Inc. Throughout your quest, MEGA-SOUP is fighting for control of the market, and the only way to fight back is to produce tasty soups fast.
 The more you pump out production, the more you take over.